Combination Ladders Provide The Perfect Solution For Use On Stairs

 Now, hinge the base and midsections so they sit in the step ladder format and refit the extension piece upside down on the back of the middle section.
 Checking that the rung hooks are facing upwards and outwards is a good way to ensure you’re set up correctly.

 Once complete, stand the extension piece on a step lower from the one you plan on working from and adjust until the metal locking bars are horizontal.

-Now your ladder is set up for working you need to ensure optimum health and safety.
+Now your ladder is set up for work you need to ensure optimum health and safety.
 To do this, make sure the ladder’s feet are as far from the step edges as possible so they maintain good standing.
-If you’re working alone, it’s also a good idea to tie the ladder to a banister to keep it steady while in use.
+If you’re working alone, it’s also a good idea to tie the ladder to a bannister to keep it steady while in use.

-At Ladderstore we stock a wide range of combination and multi purpose ladders including 3 way, 5 way and 12 way combination ladders from Zarges.
+At Ladderstore we stock a wide range of combination and multi-purpose ladders including 3 way, 5 way and 12-way combination ladders from Zarges.
 Youngman, Hailo & Lyte.
-This includes the Zarges Skymaster 3 Part ladders for trade & industrial use and Hailo Combi ranges classifed to EN131.
+This includes the Zarges Skymaster 3 Part ladders for trade & industrial use and Hailo Combi ranges classified to EN131.